 Automated testing is designed to keep pace with the rapid deployment and release schedule of agile development.
 Faster testing methods and special software control and manage the execution of tests, increasing the speed of testing.
 Typically, automated testing is used when scripts are repeated, the tests are done using different data and conditions several times, or the testing is tedious and difficult to run manually.

-Despite these perceived benefits, there are challenges associated with automated testing.
+Despite the perceived benefits, there are challenges associated with automated testing.
 Automation is expensive and can be time-consuming to implement.
-Depending on the business complexities of the testing, there may be limited benefit to automated testing.
+Depending on the business complexities, there may be limited benefit to automated testing.